 - Starchy foods like bread, pasta, tortillas, and crackers

 Cutting down on carbs can help you lose weight and stabilize blood sugar.
-Both health benefits may reduce your risk of developing type 2 diabetes and heart disease.
+Both low-carb diet benefits may reduce your risk of developing type 2 diabetes and heart disease.
 Research has found low-carb diets are more effective for weight loss than low-fat diets.

 A low-carb diet can help you eat fewer processed junk food and sugar-filled foods that are linked to weight gain and more nutrient-dense foods linked to longevity.

 However, a low-carb diet may not be for everyone.
 Without any rules, the diet is open to interpretation.
 It may take some trial and error and carb counting to discover the ideal amount of carbs for you to eat on a low-carb diet.

 Eliminating some high-carbohydrate foods can decrease your fiber intake.
 Most adults need 25 to 35 grams of fiber per day.
 Fiber is important for digestive health, regular bowel movements, and is linked to decreased risk of serious disease.